Azure/azure-sdk-for-c/sdk/samples/iot/hub/README.md

   sudo apt-get install libssl-dev
   ```
 - To use the samples, we use [Eclipse Paho MQTT C client][Eclipse_Paho].
 You can use the directions
-[here][VCPKG_DIRECTIONS] to set up VCPKG to download and manage linking the dependency.
+[here][vcpkg_directions] to set up VCPKG to download and manage linking the dependency.

 ## Getting Started